 Maybe you’re feeling overwhelmed, have a lot on your mind, or are worried about the future.
 Whatever your reason for feeling stressed or anxious, returning your mind to the present moment can offer some relief.

 Many of us struggle with this, especially when life gets busy.
-It can be easy to spend our time rushing around and planning our next steps, rather than focusing on what currently is.
+It can be easy to spend our time rushing around and planning our next steps, rather than focusing on the present.

 For example, do you ever just stop and focus on the breath entering and leaving your body?
 Or actively try to appreciate each mouthful of your dinner, rather than absentmindedly eating whilst watching TV or thinking about something else?

 Often, we feel stressed or anxious because we feel like we lack control.
-Mindfulness can help us feel calmer and more in control of our bodies and thoughts, which makes it much easier to enjoy and appreciate the little things we often ignore, instead of worrying about the future.
+Mindfulness can help us feel calmer and more in control of our bodies and thoughts, which can make it easier to enjoy and appreciate the little things we often ignore, instead of worrying about the future.

 If you want to give it a try, there are plenty of tips to help you get started in our introductory guide to mindfulness and our article; 10 everyday activities that can help you stay in the present moment.
 Or why not sign up to a mindfulness meditation on Rest Less Events?